 Here are some Frequently Asked Questions about Birdsbesafe collar cover use.
 For customer service information, go to the Customer Service page here.

 Yes, you will need to have and use a breakaway cat collar to fasten the tube-shaped Birdsbesafe collar cover onto your cat.
 Breakaway buckles release under pressure, for your cat's safety.
 Both the Birdsbesafe unit and collar will release at the same time and fall off the cat.
-Choose any collar brand you like best.
+Choose any collar brand you like best or buy our complete package which includes a collar.

 You may need to try a brand or two in order to find which buckle or collar brand works best for your kitty.
 Ask your favorite pet store clerk for their recommendations or see online collar reviews.